 In the advance of an emergency, prepare an evacuation plan specific to your building and have it available at all times.
-The Office of Risk Management's Fire Safety Inspector can assist you in preparing one if your building currently does not have one.
-The Office of Risk Management can be reached at 577-3110.
+The Enterprise Risk Management & Insurance Programs' Fire Marshal can assist you in preparing one if your building currently does not have one.
+The Enterprise Risk Management & Insurance Programs can be reached at 577-3110.

 In the event of a fire or other building emergency, the alarm system in your building may consist of strobe lights, audible horns, ringing bells, a slow whooping sound, emergency voice communication or any combination of these.